PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 The first step is to put the XPath into the :ref:`Configuration Explorer Tool` and begin to tune the outputs.
 With an active connection to the NGFW, use Online mode and enter the XPath into the XPath Query field.
-The output will show the XML element same output as the CLI show command.
+The output will show the XML element, the same output as the CLI show command.
 The goal is is to make sure we have a solid starting point.

 Now run the query again with `/entry/@name` appended to the XPath.
 The Execution results will be a list of profile